goeland86/UbuntuLuxaforNotifications/README.md

 # UbuntuLuxaforNotifications
-A simple script to catch DBus notifications
+A simple script to catch DBus notifications and show them on the Luxafor.